matrix-org/matrix-spec/content/client-server-api/_index.md

 ### Creation

 The homeserver will create an `m.room.create` event when a room is created, which serves as the root of the event graph for this room.
-This event also has a `creator` key which contains the user ID of the room creator.
-It will also generate several other events in order to manage permissions in this room.
+The event `sender` is the user ID of the room creator.
+The server will also generate several other events in order to manage permissions in this room.
 This includes:

 -   `m.room.power_levels` : Sets the power levels of users and required power levels for various actions within the room such as sending events.